What is home bias?

 Investing overseas usually requires the transactions to be made in foreign currency.
 Given the appreciation of the Singapore Dollar (SGD) over the past few decades, it is a due concern that investing overseas, with foreign currency exposure, will lead to poorer returns.
 In contrast, most of the share price of the equities listed in SGX is in SGD, so investors do not need to buy/sell other foreign currencies to invest in this market

-How does home bias affect investors' investment portfolio and retirement?
+How does home bias affect Singapore investors' investment portfolio?

 An investment portfolio which has a huge domestic exposure can lead to greater risk and here are the reasons why.

 Diversification gives investors lower portfolio volatility and can contribute to more consistent investment returns.
 On the contrary, high volatility in portfolio value can lead many investors to abandon their long-term investment strategy during trying periods in the financial markets.

 During the Covid-19 crisis, the Singapore economy slipped into a technical recession in Q2 2020, with GDP shrinking by 41.2%.
 On a year on year basis, the Straits Times Index has dropped by 21% in Q2 2020.
 In contrast, while the US economy shrunk by 32.9%, the major US stock market index, the S&P 500 has crept up by 4% year on year in Q2 2020.
 Much of the gains have been attributed to the growth of the US giant tech companies, such as the the likes of Amazon and Netflix which thrived during the pandemic.